RuslanNikolov1/DefiLlama-Dashboard/README.md

 # DeFiLlama Dashboard

 A modern, full-featured DeFi dashboard built with React, Vite, TypeScript, and SCSS Modules.
 It fetches data from the DeFiLlama API and displays it using interactive tables and charts.
-Includes user authentication, news, theming, and more.
+Includes user authentication, news, theming, and more. **Fully mobile-friendly and responsive design.**

 ---

 ## ✨ Features

+- **Mobile-Friendly & Responsive**: Works seamlessly on mobile, tablet, and desktop devices with adaptive layouts and touch-friendly UI.
 - **User Authentication**: Sign up, sign in, and protected routes for secure access to features.
 - **DeFi Coins Table**: View, sort, and filter DeFi coins with detailed pages for each coin.
 - **Protocols Table**: Explore DeFi protocols with sortable/filterable tables and protocol details.